tanfwong/rfsoc_notes/_sources/ch3/model.md

     switch after the consumer finishes consuming the data in the old buffer and producer completes inserting data into the new buffer.
   ```

+* **FIFO vs. PIPO**:
+  - *PL resource usage*: A PIPO requires more PL resources
+    than a FIFO of the same size/depth as a PIPO contains a pair of
+    buffers while a FIFO contains a single one.
+  - *Random access*: The data in a FIFO must be accessed sequentially
+    while a PIPO often supports random access of the data.
+  - *Elementwise access*: In a PIPO, the data in a buffer can not be
+    consumed by the consumer until the producer has completed filling
+    up that buffer with its output data.
+On the other hand, a FIFO
+    does not have this block access restriction in that a piece of
+    data is immediately available for the consumer to access after it
+    has been inserted into the FIFO queue by the producer.
+This
+    elementwise access capability of the FIFO could be advantageous in
+    reducing the iteration latency and II with pipelining.
+  - *Simultaneous access*: In a PIPO, since the producer accesses one
+    buffer and the consumer accesses the other at any time, they can
+    simultaneously access the PIPO.
+However, since there is only a
+    single buffer in a FIFO, each element in the FIFO can either be
+    read or written at a time.
+Thus, using a PIPO may increase the
+    throughput.
+  - *Deadlock*: The use of FIFOs of insufficient depth in a data flow
+    graph may cause a deadlock (see the discussions in
+    {numref}`sec:deadlock`).
+The use of PIPOs, on the other hand,
+    guarantees the data flow graph to be deadlock-free.